eriknguyen/react-meteor-lab/README.md

 * User can navigate between different pages -> `react-router`
 * Need a full authentication system, using builtin Meteor methods
 * `bins` collection belongs specifically to only the owner/editor of a bin
+* _//TODO_
+  * Explore more on user management
+  * Let users choose to display bins that they own or they are shared with

 ### Dependencies
 * `meteor add react-meteor-data`